analytics & policy

 We identify the current system of shortage allocation in urban Southern California as one area where the incentives for voluntary conservation could be stronger.
 The current system creates a 'share-the-pain' approach in which all agencies are asked to cut back by a more or less equal percentage, regardless of their previous conservation efforts.

 A rights-based approach to water allocation and trading would allow water agencies that proactively invest in conservation to receive a larger dry-year allocation, making it possible to store the water they save for their own use or sell the water to other cities during dry years.
 This system would create incentives for agencies to conserve even in wet years.
 Working with our client, the Long Beach Water Department, our team investigated the possibility of a market for inter-city water trading in Southern California.
 While ag→ag and ag→urban water transfers are becoming commonplace, robust urban→urban markets are still rare.
-The service area of the Metropolitan Water District of Southern California provides an ideal substrate for such a market due to its shared infrastructure, which eliminates the conveyance issue and enables 'paper water' trades.
+The service areas of large urban wholesalers could provide ideal substrates for such a market due to their shared infrastructure, which eliminates the conveyance issue and enables 'paper water' trades.
 See our website for more information.

 The impact of dam removal on marine-derived nitrogen in tree-rings | Elwha River, Washington

 A new paper in the journal Science casts doubt on the existence of the global warming “pause” that has received widespread media attention in recent years.

 I follow a specific philosophy of design in much of my work, taking inspiration from many pioneers of technical communication: